Thursday, October 15, 2009

 Travel Happily ...
 Travel Light

-It is the end of the summer vacation, when every one wants a final getaway before heading back to university or school and before Ramadan.
 Let's start packing our bags and leave the crowded and choking city with its hot, heavy, and stifling weather.
 Let's go far away and head to a place where there's a long blue beach and golden sand, a place of which every part speaks so delicately and beautifully of nature.

 Now we're here!
 A nice chalet overlooking a garden and a beach.
 It's wonderful, isn't it?